 Since inception we have been engaged in organizational activities, including raising capital and research and development activities.
 We have not generated revenues and have not yet achieved profitable operations, nor have we ever generated positive cash flow from operations.
 There is no assurance that profitable operations, if achieved, could be sustained on a continuing basis.
 We are subject to those risks associated with any pre-clinical stage pharmaceutical company that has substantial expenditures for research and development.
 There can be no assurance that our research and development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, we operate in an environment of rapid technological change that is largely dependent on the services of our employees and consultants.
 Further, our future operations are dependent on the success of our efforts to raise additional capital.
 These uncertainties raise substantial doubt about our ability to continue as a going concern for one year after the issuance date of our financial statements.
 The accompanying consolidated financial statements have been prepared on a going concern basis.
 The consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the company to continue as a going concern, which contemplates the continuation of operations, realization of assets and liquidation of liabilities in the ordinary course of business.
-We have incurred a net loss for the three and nine-month periods ending September 30, 2023 and 2022 and had accumulated losses of \$86.0 million since inception to September 30, 2023.
+We have incurred a net loss for the years ended December 31, 2023 and 2022 and had accumulated losses of \$92.9 million since inception to December 31, 2023.
 We anticipate incurring additional losses until such time, if ever, that we can generate significant revenue from our product candidates currently in development.
-Our sources of capital have included private capital raises in various classes of units of CTx prior to the Reorganization Merger, the issuance of equity securities in connection with our initial public offering, the ATM Agreement, the Lincoln Park Agreement, the WFIA Debt Financing, the WFIA Private Placement and the September 2023 Offering.
-Additional financings will be needed by us to fund our operations and to complete development of and commercialize our product candidates.
-See "Liquidity and Capital Resources" above for details relating to these agreements which we have entered into in 2023 as potential sources of additional capital.
+Our sources of capital have included private capital raises in various classes of units of CTx prior to the Reorganization Merger, the issuance of equity securities in connection with our IPO, the September 2023 Offering, the February 2024 Offering, sales of common stock under our ATM Agreement and Lincoln Park Agreement and the WFIA Debt Financing which was subsequently converted to equity.
+Additional financings will be needed by us to fund our operations, to complete development of and to commercially develop our product candidates.
 There is no assurance that such financing will be available when needed or on acceptable terms.